AbderraoufLalla/PlanarCoils_MutualInductance/README.md

    git clone https://github.com/AbderraoufLalla/PlanarCoils_MutualInductance.git

 ## Output

    - **Self Inductance**: Displays the self-inductance value in microhenries (uH).
    - **Total Inductance**: Shows the total inductance for varying numbers of layers.

+## Licence

+This project is licensed under the MIT License.
+See the LICENSE file for details.

+## Acknowledgments

+Utilizes Biot-Savart law for inductance calculations.
+Incorporates SciPy for constants and mathematical operations, and Matplotlib for plotting.